-Extract the downloaded files contents into the same folder.
+Extract the contents of the downloaded file into the same folder.

 4. Tell SteamCMD to download the latest ARMA 3 server files

-Once the SteamCMD tool has finished updating itself it will wait for the next command, you know this is the case when it display Steam> on a new line.
+Once the SteamCMD tool has finished updating itself it will wait for the next command, you know this is the case when it displays Steam> on a new line.

 You need to tell the SteamCMD tool to download the server files and folders for ARMA 3, this can be done by typing in (or copying) this command:

 Then, when asked for your password enter the one associated with the username used above.
 Once your password has checked out enter the next 2 lines of commands separately:

 Be sure to change the folder location in the first line to be the folder you set aside in the first step.